storybookjs/react-native/README.md

 With Storybook for React Native you can design and develop individual React Native components without running your app.

+This readme will be used for 6.0 documentation going forward, [find the 5.3 readme here ](https://github.com/storybookjs/react-native/tree/v5.3.25#readme)

 For more information visit: [storybook.js.org](https://storybook.js.org)

 > NOTE: `@storybook/react-native` and `@storybook/react-native-server` are now on a different release cycle from the Storybook Core packages (`@storybook/react`, `@storybook/vue`, etc.).
 The last stable version of `@storybook/react-native` is `5.3.25` and it should be used with `5.3` versions of Storybook Core.